Main usage of Novae¶

 Multi-slide or multi-panel¶

 You can use Novae on multiple slides or multiple panels.
-In that case, the input slightly change: you can for instance have one AnnData
+In that case, the input slightly changes: you can, for instance, have one AnnData

-object with a column which indicated the slide ID (if you they share the same gene panel), or have a list of AnnData
+object with a column that indicates the slide ID (if they share the same gene panel) or have a list of AnnData

 objects (one for each slide, or for each panel).
 For more details, refer to this tutorial.